Accelerate and scale innovation

 Innovation is a topic that’s talked about, agonized over, and disputed in every forward-thinking company, but few companies really know how to cultivate and operationalize a robust innovation practice.

-With a well established internal innovation practice to collect and review ideas and top down funding and support, our client, a multinational firm, was already ahead of the innovation curve.
+With a well established internal innovation practice to collect and review ideas and top down funding and support, our customer, a multinational firm, was already ahead of the innovation curve.

 But still, they were missing a critical element: a system to accelerate and scale their innovation process.
 They had found inconsistencies in their innovation process across the globe.
 Some regions were soliciting ideas or conducting experiments without sharing knowledge or updating best practices.